Client

 ---|---|---|---|

-PULLCONF_SERVER | The pullconfd host that pullconf should connect to, e.g. pullconf.local |
+PULLCONF_SERVER | The socket address of the pullconfd server that pullconf should connect to, e.g. pullconf.local | yes | |

-The API key that pullconf uses to authenticate with pullconfd.
-This should be a random string.
-A suitable string can be generated by running $ openssl rand -base64 32 |
+PULLCONF_API_KEY | The API key that is used by the client to authenticate to the server.
+This should be a long, random string.
+A suitable string can be generated by running openssl rand -base64 32 | yes | |

-This variable is read by the underlying logging library.
-Check their documentation for a complete overview of valid values.
-Usually one of these will do:
+RUST_LOG | This variable is read by the underlying logging library.
+Check their documentation for a complete overview of valid values. | no | info |

-Once pullconf.timer triggers pullconf.service the updated values from /env/pullconf/environment
+the updated values from /etc/pullconf/environment